 Accountability for compliance with the Directions is held by the Accountable Officer or the Responsible Body.
-Attestation is directed by the Standing Directions of the Minister for Finance 2016 at Direction 5.
+Attestation is directed by the Standing Directions 2018 under the Financial Management Act 1994 at Direction 5.

 Standing Direction 4.2.4 Public Construction Accountability requires the Agency to apply the Ministerial Directions for Public Construction Procurement.
 Standing Direction 4.2.4 is effective from 1 July 2018.